Unsatisfactory Academic Performance

 - a departmental committee charged with the responsibility of monitoring the student’s progress.

-Unsatisfactory academic progress on the part of a graduate student shall be reported to the Dean of Graduate Studies in a timely manner.
+Unsatisfactory academic progress on the part of a graduate student shall be reported to the Graduate Dean in a timely manner.
 Students making unsatisfactory progress by any of the measures listed above are subject to discretionary dismissal according to the procedure outlined below.

 In addition, students in thesis-based degree programs who are not admitted to candidacy within the time limits specified in this Catalog may be subject to immediate mandatory dismissal according to the procedure outlined below.
-Failure to fulfill this requirement must be reported to the Dean of Graduate Studies in a timely manner by the department head or division/program director.
+Failure to fulfill this requirement must be reported to the Graduate Dean in a timely manner by the department head or division/program director.

 Probation and Discretionary Dismissal Process and Procedure